Moses Kekūāiwa: Conflict with the Cookes

 The Cookes often used corporal punishment to discipline the students.
-Mr. Cooke described how he had "to discipline Moses to make him mind."
-On one occasion, he struck Alexander on the head and in defense of his brother Moses replied, "he keiki a ke ali'i oia nei," which translates to, "He is the son of the chief (i.e. King Kamehameha III)."
-Cooke replied "I am the King of this school."
-Moses and his brothers Alexander and Lot were considered the more troublesome of the group of students and received the most disciplinary actions from Cooke.
-Cooke recorded multiple incidents of the brothers sneaking out of the school at night and drinking alcohol.
+In 1839, Amos Cooke described how he had "to discipline Moses to make him mind".
+The following day, Cooke struck Alexander on the head, and in defense of his brother, Kekūāiwa replied: "he keiki a ke ali'i oia nei" ("He is the son of the chief" (i.e., King Kamehameha III).
+Cooke replied: "I am the king of this school".
+Punishments included whippings, confinement, and the withholding of food.
+Corporal punishment was considered especially humiliating for the royal children because it violated the traditional sacredness (kapu) associated with the bodies of the aliʻi.
+Kekūāiwa, and his brothers Alexander and Lot, were considered the most troublesome of the group of students, and received the most disciplinary actions from Cooke.
+As the brothers grew, they became more difficult for Cooke to physically control.
+Kekūāiwa weighed 92.5 lb at age twelve and 152 lb at age fourteen, suggesting a comparatively robust build for his age.
+By comparison, Amos Cooke, who was described as little more than 5 feet tall, weighed less than 110 lb.
+Cooke also described incidents of impropriety in which Kekūāiwa, Lot, and the other boys entered the sleeping quarters of female students.
+One of their classmates, Abigail Maheha, later became pregnant and left the school.
+Although no contemporary sources identify the father of the child, historian Julie Kaomea said Lot may have been the father.